 Japan | View Itineraries

 A country bursting with volcanic activity, Japan is full of steaming vapors rising above thermal waters.
 The Japanese term “onsen” means hot spring, but it is so widely used that it can also mean the bathhouses and traditional inns that have been built around the springs.
 In Kinosaki on our Temples, Treasures, and Teahouses journey, we have our choice of onsen from open-air along the river to Romanesque indoor baths.
-Our Castles, Samurai, and Legends adventure has us soaking up Japanese heritage by day along the Kumano Kodo pilgrimage trails, and soaking in a sea-breezed beachside onsen by night.
+Our Castles, Samurai, and Legends adventure has us soaking up Japanese heritage by day along the Kumano Kodo pilgrimage trails, and enjoying a sea-breezed beachside onsen by night.
 And, of course, we wouldn’t miss a visit to Jigokudani, where we go on our Snow Monkeys and Winter Cranes trip.
 In these famous hot springs, Japanese snow monkeys appreciate the healing waters as much as we do!

 Deception Island, Antarctica | View Itineraries